 Lisa graduated from the University of Regina in Canada in 1988 with a Bachelor of Arts in Journalism and Communications.
 She joined PFP shortly after its inception and is thrilled with how far the organization has come in such a short time.
 Lisa enjoys volunteer work with several organizations, but her heart belongs to the children of PFP.
 She enjoys regular trips to Uganda to visit the children and counts them among the greatest blessings in her life.

 Tomasz graduated from Washington State University in 2006 with a Bachelor of Science in Construction Management and a Bachelor of Arts in Business Management.
-He began volunteering his time with Peace for Paul in early 2009 and has played the lead role in managing the design and improvements of Hope Home and Peace Home.
-He contributes greatly to the general operation of PFP, oversees the new farm operation in Uganda, and travels regularly to Uganda to visit the children and supervise PFP projects.
+He began volunteering his time with Peace for Paul in early 2009 and has played the lead role in managing the design and improvements of Hope and Peace Homes.
+He contributes greatly to the general operation of PFP, organizational structure and development.
+Tomasz is currently managing construction projects in Uganda and has previously held the position of Vice President.

 Moses is a graduate of Uganda Christian University where he obtained a degree in business administration in 2012.
 He also posses a certificate in computer applications from Makerere University.
 Previous work experience includes working for Mulago National Referral Hospital in the Accounting Department.
 Moses is a well-organized and highly motivated person who loves sharing his knowledge with others.
 He has a strong passion for helping children in need and is proud to be a part of The Peace for Paul Foundation.